dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Parameters**

-`Keep`: If set to `true`, the frame will be kept in the video buffer.
+`[in] Keep` If set to `true`, the frame will be kept in the video buffer.
 Otherwise, it will be removed from the video buffer.

 **Return Value**